Full Paper, Innovative Experience and Poster Submission Guidelines

 Special issue of selected papers in Knowledge Management & E-Learning

 The ten best papers submitted will be published after the CMC2022 in Knowledge Management & E-Learning.

 All paper submissions should follow the same formatting guidelines.
-For the initial submission, please don't include author names or affiliations -- these will be included in the camera-ready submission for the Proceedings.
 The difference between the submission categories is the number of pages: